11 charged in probe of triple homicide at Pennsylvania farm

 Five of the defendants are also charged with plotting to kill one of the other defendants, whom they believed had begun cooperating with investigators looking into the triple homicide, the indictment said.
 All five are alleged to be members of the Black Guerrilla Family, described as a national criminal gang.

 The five “located and restrained” the other defendant in Baltimore on about May 9, 2017, but he escaped, the indictment said.
+Federal prosecutors declined to elaborate.

 Police said they planned to discuss the case in greater detail after the federal government shutdown is over.